Change painful but necessary - Trinidad and Tobago Newsday

 Year after year and especially during the budget presentation we hear the same old rhetoric and we are not seeing anything that can make a difference in our lives.

-There’s a major call for administrative reform in Trinidad and Tobago but the pace of our public service is grossly inadequate.
+There’s a major call for administrative reform in TT but the pace of our public service is grossly inadequate.
 In some instances, a snail moves faster.
 Our country deserves more, especially innovative ways to tackle the inefficiencies of our public, security and utility services.

 The Chief Justice, at the ceremonial opening of the law term, called for reform of the public sector.
 He complained about the inefficient staff model that’s damaging the Judiciary and government ministries.